RoboHow/cram_graspstability/README.md

 cram_graspstability
 ===================

-Interface for the Grasp Stability Estimation
+Interface between the Grasp Stability Estimation and the CRAM planning system